Masashi Kaneda

 B.S.
 Socio-Environmental Engineering, Hokkaido University, Japan, 2017

-Masashi Kaneda is a third-year PhD student co-advised by Prof. Menachem Elimelech and Prof. Mingjiang Zhong in the Department of Chemical & Environmental Engineering at Yale University.
+Masashi Kaneda is a fourth-year PhD student in the Department of Chemical & Environmental Engineering at Yale University, co-advised by Prof. Menachem Elimelech and Prof. Mingjiang Zhong.

-Outside the laboratory, he likes hanging out with his good friends, playing intramural soccer with the Engineering Department, and workout at the PWG.
-He also enjoys playing the piano in his spare time, which he resumed during the quarantine period.
+Outside the laboratory, Masashi serves as the President of the Yale Japanese Association, likes hanging out with his good friends, playing intramural soccer with the Engineering Department, and maintains workout at the university gym.
+He also enjoys playing the piano for relaxation at the School of Music.